Scarborough F.C.: The Football League era

-The last day of the 1998–99 season – 8 May 1999 – saw Scarborough FC's final game as a Football League club, which they drew 1–1 at home to a Peterborough United side which featured future Premier League stars Simon Davies and Matthew Etherington.
-When the final whistle blew at the McCain Stadium, Carlisle were still level with Plymouth Argyle and the Scarborough fans had already invaded the pitch to celebrate "survival", only for the news to come through within minutes that a last-minute goal from Carlisle United's on-loan goalkeeper Jimmy Glass had ensured Carlisle's survival and relegated Scarborough back to the Conference, twelve years after they had left it.
-It was the first relegation in the history of Scarborough FC.
+The last day of the 1998–99 season – 8 May 1999 – saw Scarborough's final game as a Football League club, which they drew 1–1 at home to a Peterborough United side which featured future Premier League stars Simon Davies and Matthew Etherington.
+When the final whistle blew at the McCain Stadium, Carlisle United were still level with Plymouth Argyle and the Scarborough fans had already invaded the pitch to celebrate "survival", only for the news to come through within minutes that a last-minute goal from Carlisle's on-loan goalkeeper Jimmy Glass had ensured Carlisle's survival and relegated Scarborough back to the Conference, twelve years after they had left it.
+It was the first relegation in the history of Scarborough.

 Back in non-league football

 The 1999–2000 season would begin for Scarborough in the Conference – the same league they had won twelve years earlier.
 However, in their first season they only managed to finish in fourth place, thus failing to win promotion at the first attempt.
 The club maintained their football league youth policy.
 In this first season in the conference, the club's youth team, led by youth team manager Ian Kerr, won the football league youth alliance winning their last five games against Hull City, Bradford City, Preston North End, Carlisle United and Wrexham without conceding a goal.

 Poor results saw Scarborough at the bottom of the Conference by Christmas 2001.
-With relegation to the Northern Premier League threatening, new chairman Malcolm Reynolds and manager Russell Slade oversaw a turnaround in the club's fortunes; the team finished 12th at the end of the 2001–02 season.
-This was followed up by a 7th-place finish the following season.
+With relegation to the Northern Premier League threatening, new chairman Malcolm Reynolds and manager Russell Slade oversaw a turnaround in the club's fortunes; the team finished twelfth at the end of the 2001–02 season.
+This was followed up by a seventh-place finish the following season.

-2003–04 brought a 15th-place finish in the Conference, with the highlight of the season being an FA Cup 4th-Round tie with Chelsea at the renamed McCain Stadium.
+2003–04 brought a fifteenth-place finish in the Conference, with the highlight of the season being an FA Cup fourth round tie with Chelsea at the McCain Stadium.
 Chelsea and England defender John Terry scored the only goal of the game.
 Slade left to join Grimsby Town, Nick Henry was appointed his successor and brought in his former Oldham Athletic team-mate Neil Redfearn as his assistant.

-In the 2004–05 season, despite only finishing 13th in the league, Scarborough managed to go through the whole season unbeaten at home.
+In the 2004–05 season, despite only finishing thirteenth in the league, Scarborough managed to go through the whole season unbeaten at home.

-With the club at the bottom of the Conference, manager Nick Henry was sacked in October 2005.
+With the club at the bottom of the Conference, Henry was sacked in October 2005.
 Neil Redfearn took over as manager and brought in former Barnsley coach Eric Winstanley as assistant manager.
-Despite finishing bottom of the table in 2005–06, Scarborough were not initially relegated, as Canvey Island resigned from the league and Altrincham were deducted 18 points for fielding an ineligible player, meaning that they occupied bottom position instead.
-However the Conference were not convinced of the club's financial stability, and Scarborough ended up suffering the same fate as Northwich Victoria had the previous year by being relegated to the Conference North.
+Despite finishing bottom of the table in the 2005–06 season, Scarborough were not initially relegated, as Canvey Island resigned from the league and Altrincham were deducted 18 points for fielding an ineligible player, meaning that they occupied bottom position instead.
+However, the Conference were not convinced of the club's financial stability, and Scarborough ended up suffering the same fate as Northwich Victoria had the previous year by being relegated to the Conference North.